FullMetalUpdate/documentation/rollback.md

 In the first three cases, `ExecStopPost=` is executed.
-The command executed in `ExecStopPost=` is given `SERVICE_RESULT`, `EXIT_CODE` and `EXIT_STATUS` as environment variables, whereas `ExecStartPost=` does not give any of these – this is how we differentiate the two commands and execute the same script.
+The command executed in `ExecStopPost=` is given `SERVICE_RESULT`, `EXIT_CODE` and `EXIT_STATUS` as environment variables, whereas `ExecStartPost=` is not given any of these – this is how we differentiate the two commands and execute the same script.

 For the first three cases, the results are sent to Hawkbit.
 This is what they look like :